Tamed by a Bear

 “Not only will this book change the way you see the world, it will change your life.
 With artistry, mastery, and patience, Priscilla Stuckey, along with the help of Bear, breaks through the barriers of the skeptical mind and invites the reader to share in the intimate dialogue between a human and their unseen Helper.
 This book is not another philosophical discourse on the relationship between nature and spirit.
 Nor is it an abstract discussion about the value of invisible realities.
 Rather, it is a love story between two very real beings, who together will open both your heart and mind.” —BETSY PERLUSS, PHD, Wilderness Guide, School of Lost Borders

-Priscilla is a writer and spiritual counselor with a passion for reconnecting people with nature.
-She received a PhD in religious studies from the Graduate Theological Union in Berkeley and has taught graduate-level environmental humanities, feminist studies, critical thinking, and thesis writing at Prescott College in Prescott, AZ, and Naropa University in Boulder, CO.
+I am a writer and spiritual counselor with a passion for changing the modern story of nature and helping people reconnect with the Living Source inside themselves and all of nature.
+I received a PhD in religious studies from the Graduate Theological Union in Berkeley and have taught graduate-level environmental humanities, feminist studies, critical thinking, and thesis writing at Prescott College in Prescott, AZ, and Naropa University in Boulder, CO.

-Nature advocacy started for her in Oakland, where she founded a small nonprofit land trust to preserve a nearby creek.
-She has cleaned and restored urban creeks, fed baby birds in wildlife rehab, and cofounded a local rights-of-nature group.
-Today she connects with nature through birdwatching, hiking, swimming, and listening to Nature-Spirit-Source in quiet meditation.
+Nature advocacy started for me years ago in Oakland, where I founded a small nonprofit land trust to preserve a nearby creek.
+In various places around the American West, I cleaned and restored urban creeks, fed baby birds in wildlife rehab, and cofounded a local rights-of-nature group.